 Already taken a credit course?
 You may complete the following steps online.
 See below.

-Complete an AACC credit registration form (in addition to your ECAP application) and submit it to the Records and Registration office in Arnold, the Glen Burnie Town Center or AACC at Arundel Mills.
+Complete an AACC credit registration form (in addition to your ECAP application) and submit it to the Records and Registration office in Arnold, AACC at Glen Burnie Town Center or AACC at Arundel Mills.
 They will process your registration and provide you with a bill.

 If you already have taken an AACC credit course (not a noncredit or Kids in College course) you do not have to complete your course registration in person.